daverix/eclipselibraryplugin/README.md

 Eclipse Library plugin
 ======================

-This plugin lets you create an Eclipse ADT Library Plugin from any Android Library Module in gradle.
+This plugin lets you create an Eclipse ADT Library from any Android Library Module in gradle.

 Installation
 ------------